Addison Community Schools: History

 In 2012 the campus connected the new high school building and renovated elementary and middle schools.
 These buildings are now known as Addison Elementary School (Grades K-5), Addison Middle School (Grades 6–8), and Addison High School (Grades 9–12).
 As of the 2012–13 school year, the historic "Upper El.", previously the high school from 1925 to 1960 went under in 2009 to save the district money.
-The district superintendent is Steven Guerra.
+The district superintendent as of July 1, 2024 is Scott Salow.
 The Secondary Principal is Julie Yeider.
 The elementary principal position is held by Angie Huston.

 The school's official colors are red and black.